UDS-DavidM/Nordwind-und-Sonne/README.md

 > [!NOTE]
 > Lizenzinformationen / License Notice:
 >
 > Released under Creative Commons Attribution (CC-BY 4.0).
 See https://creativecommons.org/licenses/by/4.0/ for more information.
+Date of initial release: 24.
+August, 2024.